 - Dislikes: Vegetables and traffic wardens

 We love the colors on this build Richard, and the custom details on the GPU backplates and PSU shroud look brilliant – fantastic work!
 If this PC tickled your taste buds, then you’ll also want to take a look at this other Cyberpunk 2077 PC, which has some great etching work on the panels.
+If you’re new to the world of water-cooling and want to have go yourself, then make sure you also read our full guide on how to water-cool your PC.

 If you want to see more outstanding custom PCs, check out our best PC builds feature, and if you’ve built an extraordinary PC of any description yourself, then we’d love to see it!
 Join our Facebook group if you’d like to submit your own work for consideration.